IsseBisse/adventcode19_c/README.md

 # adventcode19_c
-Re-doing AoC19.
-This time in C
+Re-doing AoC19, doing all calculations in C (but with supporting functions in Python).